 University Archives & Special Collections, University of Massachusetts Boston gathers material that supports the university's urban mission and strong support of community service.
 It collects records of urban planning, social action, alternative movements, and community organizations.
 The Wendell Arthur Garrity papers on the Boston Schools Desegregation Case and Mosaic records were especially helpful to this project.

 The Arthur and Elizabeth Schlesinger Library on the History of Women in America holds the finest collection of resources for research on the history of women in America.
 The library's holdings are strong in: women's rights and feminism; health and sexuality; work and family life; education and the professions; and culinary history and etiquette.
 The Ruth Batson papers were especially helpful to this project.

-For more information about the class, the program, or the site, or if you would like to suggest a related archival collection, or share your personal experience with school integration in Boston, please contact Professor Marilyn Morgan, Director of the Archives Program of the graduate program in History at UMass Boston.
+For more information about the class, the program, or the site, or if you would like to suggest a related archival collection, or share your personal experience with school integration in Boston, please feel free to contact Marilyn Morgan, former Director of the Archives Program at UMass Boston.